 Train from Naples to the Amalfi Coast

-Naples is a major Italian city with a big train station and proximity to major tourist attractions like Pompeii and Vietri sul Mare, the gateway to the Amalfi Coast.
-The Amalfi Coast, on the other hand, while it's an incredibly popular destination it has absolutely no train service.
+Naples is a major Southern Italian city with a big train station and proximity to major tourist attractions like Pompeii and Vietri sul Mare.
+It's often the first destination for those traveling on to the Amalfi Coast.
+While incredibly popular, the Amalfi Coast has absolutely no train service.

-To get to Salerno from Naples, there are high-speed train options.
+To get to Salerno (the Amalfi Coast's other major gateway) from Naples, there are high-speed train options.
 Trenitalia's Alta Velocità (AV) trains run from Napoli Centrale train station 10 times on most weekdays for a total of 42 trains per day.
 That trip is quicker, with the fastest journey being just over half an hour, and ticket prices on this route range from $5-20.
 The first train leaves Naples at 5:40 a.m., the last at 8:10 p.m.